gomi42/ShapeConverter/README.md

 * PdfSharp from Stefan Lange, empira Software GmbH
 * psd-parser from Ntreev Soft co., Ltd.

+##### It's not dead, it's done

+You might have noticed there isn't much activity here.
+It's not because the project is unmaintained, it's because the ShapeConverter is done, it just works.
+Way more features are implemented than were planned at the beginning, the ShapeConverter has reached a state where it serves all conversion needs for the daily use very well.
+EPS and SVG standards are not 100% supported but the importers support far more than you'll ever encounter in your SVG or EPS icons (e.g. CSS style sheets in SVG).
+If more is needed it will be implemented.

 ##### Forks

 * You must not create a fork unless you want to contribute to the ShapeConverter